bbednarski9/FiftyOne_UNet_FLAIR/README.md

-# FiftyOne_UNet_FLAIR
+# FiftyOne - UNet - FLAIR
-## Step-by-step AI modeling for brain lesion segmentation using FiftyOne, PyTorch, and a UNet model!
+## Follow <a href="https://github.com/bbednarski9/FiftyOne_UNet_FLAIR/blob/main/demo_notebook.ipynb">demo_notebook.ipynb</a> for step-by-step AI modeling for brain lesion segmentation using FiftyOne, PyTorch, and a UNet model!
 #### Create a 2D-UNet deep learning model in Pytorch to segment brain tumors.
 Follow this step-by-step guide using the exciting FiftyOne computer vision toolkit to improve data processing and model optimization.

 <br>